Virtual Birth Doula - tracy hartley

 I started my doula career in 1996 after seeing a brief segment on The Today Show about doulas while I was getting ready for work and waiting for the traffic report.
 All day at work I kept thinking about doulas and, when I got home, I searched the Internet for doula training and signed up that night for training.
 I had never heard the word doula before that but, within 24 hours, I was ready to become one.

 When I finished my doula training, I was so excited and couldn’t wait to attend my first birth.
-A few minutes after I got home the training, my daughter called me to tell me that she was pregnant!
+A few minutes after I got home from the training, my daughter called me to tell me that she was pregnant!
 My first grandchild was to be my first doula birth!
 I attended one birth as a shadow doula before being my daughter’s doula, which gave me some much needed confidence and my daughter was able to have an unmedicated birth.

 My Work Life Before Becoming a Doula